brycedrennan/imaginAIry/README.md

 ## ChangeLog

+**13.0.0**
+- 🎉 feature: multi-controlnet support. pass in multiple `--control-mode`, `--control-image`, and `--control-image-raw` arguments.
+- 🎉 feature: "better" memory management.
+If GPU is full, least-recently-used model is moved to RAM.
+- feature: add colorization controlnet. improve `aimg colorize` command
 - feature: [disabled] inpainting controlnet can be used instead of finetuned inpainting model
   - The inpainting controlnet doesn't work as well as the finetuned model
-- feature: multi-controlnet support. pass in multiple `--control-mode`, `--control-image`, and `--control-image-raw` arguments.
-- feature: "better" memory management.
-If GPU is full, least-recently-used model is moved to RAM.
 - feature: python interface allows configuration of controlnet strength
 - fix: hide the "triton" error messages
 - feature: show full stack trace on error in cli